ecency/create-account/README.md

 Simply rename `config.example.js` to `config.js` and add account and relevant active keys and auth codes, which we will issue.

-Run script every 5 minutes with cron task.
+Run script every 10 or 20 minutes with cron task.

 `yarn`